 “A meteoric rise in Twitter usage has been reported by the Pew Research Center, even though only 13 percent of online adults use Twitter,” stated NewsFactor Network in the article’s summary.
 “Pew also found that about half of Twitter users access the service on mobile phones, and African-Americans and Latinos have high Twitter adoption rates.
 Twitter expects more growth with photo sharing.”

 In my experience, Facebook does not work in B2B advertising.
-Understand, however, if you’re marketing anything, you still need to maintain a presence on Facebook to keep your Internet ranking strong.
+Understand, however, if you’re marketing anything, you still need to maintain a presence on Facebook for a link to your site to keep your Internet ranking strong.
 Facebook’s marketing strength is B2C.

-But if you’re counting on Facebook to generate a strong return on your advertising investment, my sense is recent indicators are not positive.
-That’s true, too, for disappointed investors in Facebook’s IPO in 2012.
+But if you’re counting on Facebook to generate a strong return on your advertising investment, my sense is that indicators are not positive.

 Things are not always as they seem.